mottbott/docker-k8s-training/docker-basics.md

 ```
 docker run --name hello_world -p 8002:80 -d nginx
 ```
+Visit http://localhost:8002 to view the default nginx page.

 💡 The option -d is short for --detach, which means you just run the container and then detach from it.
 Essentially, you the run container in the background.
 Default is the attach mode.

 List containers